KC-software-en/PaymentIntegration/README.md

 *Instruct others on how to use your project after they’ve installed it*

 In the Command Prompt:
++ Change directory to project root directory

++ Run the command `python manage.py test PayPal` to perform the test for the status check of the PaymentIntegration homepage.

-+ Change directory to project root directory and run the command to start the local server: `python manage.py runserver`
+1. Run the command to start the local server: `python manage.py runserver`
 1. Go to the [homepage](http://127.0.0.1:8000/payment/).
 1. Enter the name, email and amount you want to pay.
 1. Click on the PayPal button.
 If a blank pop-up opens, move it away from the PayPal payment gateway that opens directly behind it.

+*You can test that the REST API works with sandbox credentials.*
 1. Enter the enter personal sandbox account's email and password in the PayPal pop-up then complete the payment.

+*A successfull test shows the transactions on the [sandbox](https://sandbox.paypal.com) site.*
 1. Login to sandbox with the personal sandbox account to see the transactions.
 1. Login to sandbox with the business sandbox account to see the transactions.